sydempsey/sydempsey.github.io/projects/hiCovidConvo.md

 ## Learning Outcome
 This final project was an accumulation of the design concepts and technology stack that I was introduced to during the class.
 My greatest takeaway from the project was being able to create an application from start to finish and to become comfortable with the struggle that comes along with development.
-With the semester being conducted online, the team needed to work harder on our communication to ensure that we were proud of our final product.
+With the semester being conducted online, the team put in a lot of effort to communicate often to ensure that the project was making good progress.
 Overall, it was a great learning experience to apply what I had learned and work collaboratively to develop the web application.